Gaza: there is nowhere safe for people to go

 Are any hospitals open in Gaza?

-How many people are now homeless in Gaza?
+Are people homeless in Gaza?

 How is the Palestine Red Crescent supporting people in Gaza?